 Their insurance only covers the building itself.
 Your belongings are your responsibility, not covered by your landlord's insurance.

-You may never experience a break-in, and that would be wonderful.
-That's not the only thing that can be a problem – fire, flooding, or someone injuring themselves can all cost you a lot of money, and having renters insurance will cover you in that situation.
+In an ideal world, you may never experience a break-in.
+That's not the only thing that can be a problem though — there's fire, flooding or someone injuring themselves on your property.
+These can all cost you a lot of money, and having renters insurance will cover you in that situation.